uestc-cyberlab/gpu_kernel_hijack/README.md

 # <font size=5> Conclusion </font>

 In the end, we provide an animation to present the above attack process.
+We can find that our attack method is covert and able to cause malicious code execution.

 ![GPU3](https://github.com/uestc-cyberlab/gpu_kernel_hijack/blob/main/images/animation.gif)